inder-236/Induction_inder/README.md

 # _DAY ~ 2_

-On the second day of the Induction Program, our college organized a special session to help students in academics as well as personal growth.
+## On the second day of the Induction Program, our college organized a special session to help students in academics as well as personal growth.

-## Buddy4Study Scholarship Session
+## BUDDY4STUDY SCHOLARSHIP SESSION

 * Session conducted in collaboration with **Buddy4Study** , one of India's leading scholarship platforms.